sjstoelting/pgsql-tweaks/README.md

 The parameter has to be converted into a binary string of [bytea](https://www.postgresql.org/docs/current/static/datatype-binary.html).</br>
 :heavy_exclamation_mark:<span style="color:red">The function needs the [pgcrypto](https://www.postgresql.org/docs/current/static/pgcrypto.html) package</span>:heavy_exclamation_mark:

+:heavy_exclamation_mark:This function is not part of the package because of the external dependencies.:heavy_exclamation_mark:

 #### Example

 ```sql